Sparks of Cooperative Reasoning: LLMs as Strategic Hanabi Agents: Experiment Setup

 \subsection{\best~Setting}

-We now focus on equipping agents with strategic reasoning by adding \emph{\textbf{deductive context}} (\best) and detailed game knowledge about Hanabi to attempt to establish an upper bound on the performance of state-of-the-art LLMs as Hanabi playing agents and to identify the cause of multi-agent cooperation failures (Appendix~\ref{subsec:State_tracking}).
-In our \best~setting, we provide the Hanabi Learning Environment's \textbf{explicit deductive feedback} to the agent in context, similar to SPIN-Bench~\cite{yao2024spinbench}.
-We later discuss a variant of \best ~where the agent must \textbf{implicitly track} its own deductive context over time (Section~\ref{sec:multi-turn}).
+We now focus on equipping agents with strategic reasoning by adding \emph{\textbf{deductive context}} (\best) and detailed game knowledge about Hanabi to attempt to establish an upper bound on the performance of state-of-the-art LLMs as Hanabi playing agents and to identify the cause of multi-agent cooperation failures (Appendix~\ref{subsec:Failure_analysis}).
+In our \best~setting, we provide the \textbf{HLE explicit deductive feedback} to the agent in context, similar to SPIN-Bench~\cite{yao2024spinbench}.
+We later discuss our new variant of \best ~where the agent must \textbf{implicitly track} its own deductive context over time (Section~\ref{sec:multi-turn}).

-The primary difference between \best~ and \basic is that \basic contains game knowledge only in the prompt.
+Between \best{} and \basic{}, the key difference is that \basic{} contains game knowledge only in the prompt.
 For example, if Player2 has card 1 = Yellow 2, card 2 = Red 5, and Player3 gave Player2 a red clue, then all players will know that Player2 knows card 2 is red.
 In \best, in addition to this knowledge, all players will also explicitly know Player2 knows that card 1 is not red.
 In Figure~\ref{fig:Teaser}, the Deductive Context specifies that card 2 could be red, yellow, green, or white with ranks 2, 4 or 5, removing impossibilities based on prior clues in the game.
 Note that deductions are only based on prior clues; discards are not considered and must be inferred independently by the agent.

 This approach provides agents with a snapshot of the game’s trajectory from the game engine (HLE).
-To examine the effects of context engineering on Hanabi and establish a performance upper bound, we construct a systematic ablation study with the 5-player Seed 3 game using Grok-3-mini due to its favorable cost-performance trade-off, running each setup 10 times (Figure~\ref{fig:prompt_ablation_spinbench}).
+To examine the effects of context engineering on Hanabi and establish a performance upper bound, we construct a systematic ablation study with the 5-player Seed 3 (arbitrarily chosen) game using Grok-3-mini due to its favorable cost-performance trade-off, running each setup 10 times (Figure~\ref{fig:prompt_ablation_spinbench}).